 A graduate of Dartmouth College (BA, 1968) and Johns Hopkins University (PhD, 1980), from 1968-1972 he served as an officer in the 82nd Airborne, aide-de-camp to the commanding general of the Special Forces, and advisor to the Royal Thai Army.

-He is married to Ina Garten (“The Barefoot Contessa”), author of nine best-selling cookbooks and host of an Emmy-award winning cooking show on TV around the world.
+He is married to Ina Garten (“The Barefoot Contessa”), author of eleven best-selling cookbooks and host of an Emmy-award winning cooking show on TV around the world.

 Jeffrey’s courses have all cut across several academic disciplines, focused on global challenges, and involved a substantial number of high-level business and not-for-profit executives as well as senior public officials.
 These courses have attracted graduate students from throughout the university including the schools of management, law, forestry and environmental studies, public health and various programs on international relations.
 Past courses have included titles such as “Leading a Global Company” and “Wall Street and Washington: Markets, Policy and Politics.”
-Current courses include “The Future of Global Finance” and “Managing Global Catastrophes.”
+Current courses include “The Future of Global Finance,” “Managing Global Catastrophes, ” and “America’s Future Role in the Global Economy.”
 He has conducted numerous independent study courses to develop case studies ranging from epidemics such as SARS, to earthquakes such as the Haiti catastrophe, to environmental disasters such as the BP oil spill, to financial collapses such as the bankruptcy of Lehman Brothers.
 He has taken students to Singapore to study that country’s governance system; to New York, London, Dubai and Hong Kong to better understand how global financial centers work; and to Shanghai, Beijing and Hong Kong to examine China’s role in global capital markets.